briansimiyuj/doctor-appointment-app/README.md

         d.
 Reset the form data
         e.
 Close the modal

+    #### Schedule Follow Up Hook

+    The Schedule Follow Up Hook manages the process of automatically scheduling a follow-up appointment when a doctor adds a note with a follow-up date.
+The flow ensures the doctor can review and edit the follow-up before it is finalized.

+    1. Create a state to store `pendingFollowUp` and initialize it to null.
+      - This state holds the details of the follow-up appointment that is being prepared but not yet confirmed.

+    2. Retrieve the `scheduleAppointment` function from the Schedule Appointment hook.
+      - This function will be used to actually create the new appointment once the doctor confirms.

+    3. Create a function `triggerFollowUpScheduling` which takes an appointment and a follow-up date as parameters:
+      a.
+If the appointment or follow-up date is not provided, exit the function and alert the user.
+      a.
+Extract the default time (usually the same as the original appointment) and consultation type from the appointment.
+      b.
+Set the `pendingFollowUp` state with the appointment, follow-up date, default time, and consultation type.
+      - This step is like preparing a draft of the new appointment and showing it to the doctor for review.

+    4. Create a function `confirmFollowUpScheduling` which takes appointment, date, time, and consultation type as parameters:
+      a.
+Call `scheduleAppointment` with the provided appointment details.
+      b.
+Reset the `pendingFollowUp` state to null after scheduling.
+      - This step finalizes the follow-up appointment after the doctor reviews and confirms the details.

+    5. Create a function `cancelFollowUpScheduling` which resets the `pendingFollowUp` state to null.
+      - This allows the doctor to cancel the follow-up scheduling process if they change their mind.

+    6. Use the `pendingFollowUp` state to control the display of a modal or review screen, allowing the doctor to edit and confirm the follow-up appointment before it is scheduled.

   ### View Notes Hook

   View Notes Hook will be used to fetch and display the notes for a specific appointment.
 It will take appointment as a parameter.